vnoves/vnoves/README.md

 -I practice rock climbing and snowboarding<br/>
 -My favourite movie is Forest Gump<br/>
 -I draw and design stickers as a hobbie<br/>
--I've travel to more than 80 countries<br/>
+-I've traveled to more than 80 countries<br/>

 <!--
 **vnoves/vnoves** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.